…. they were unschooled, ordinary men …. they had been with Jesus …. the crippled man healed standing with them – Acts 4:13,14

 … who shepherd sheep, minister to sheep, … who love sheep,

-like the unknown Samaritan whose heart was moved to stop and minister to the stranger.
+like the unknown Samaritan whose heart was moved to stop and minister to the unknown stranger.

 Whenever something unexpected or serious happens,

 someone — who can be counted on to practically respond and visit,

 A friend loves at all times, and

 a brother is born for a time of adversity.

 Proverbs 17:17 (NIV)

 weathering the elements,

 fending, feeding, tending, nursing, restoring lambs & sheep

 … one sheep at a time, … one lamb at a time.